 which may output

-First what’s odd is, that the used encoding for the salt and hash is a strange non-standard Base64 dialect.
-Wikipedia lists it in its article in the section “Radix-64 applications” and originates it to crypt(3) with seemingly only modern usage being bcrypt.
-Granted, it has the same, but permutated alphabet, still making it incompatible to RFC 4648.
-This makes implementing it unnecessarily harder and more error prone, since practically all programming languages have a RFC 4648 implementation of Base64 or support for it.
+One oddity of bcrypt is that it uses a non-standard Base64 dialect for encoding the salt and hash.
+This dialect is listed in Wikipedia’s “Radix-64 Applications” section, and is attributed to crypt(3), with modern usage limited to bcrypt.
+Although it uses the same alphabet as standard Base64, it is permutated, making it incompatible with RFC 4648.
+This makes implementing it unnecessarily harder and more error-prone, since practically all programming languages have an RFC 4648 implementation of Base64 or support for it.

 In contrast to the paper, the order of key setup and salt setup is reversed: state <- ExpandKey(state, 0, key) state <- ExpandKey(state, 0, salt).
 This corresponds to the OpenBSD reference implementation of Bcrypt.